jaames/zfont/README.md

 ## Features

-* Built on top of [Typr.js](https://github.com/photopea/Typr.js), which supports a wide range of .ttf and .otf fonts width speed and grace
+* Built on top of [Typr.js](https://github.com/photopea/Typr.js), which supports a wide range of .ttf and .otf fonts with speed and grace
 * Less than 14kB minified and gzipped
 * No need to worry about waiting for fonts to load; text automatically pops into existence once the font is ready
 * Includes support for multiline text